junxit/us-congress-code/title-22/chapter-39/sec-2799aa.md

 ### References to Sections 2429 and 2429a of This Title Deemed To Be References to Sections 2799aa and 2799aa–1 of This Title

 Pub.
 L. 103–236, title VIII, § 826(c), Apr.
 30, 1994, 108 Stat.
 519, provided that: “Any reference in law as of the date of enactment of this Act [Apr.
 30, 1994] to section 669 or 670 of the Foreign Assistance Act of 1961 [former 22 U.S.C.
 2429, 2429a] shall, after such date, be deemed to be a reference to section 101 or 102, as the case may be, of the Arms Export Control Act [22 U.S.C.
 2799aa, 2799aa–1].”

+### Amendments

+2014—Subsec. (b)(1).
+Pub.
+L. 113–276 substituted “the Speaker of the House of Representatives, the Committee on Foreign Affairs of the House of Representatives, and” for “the Speaker of the House of Representatives and” in introductory provisions.

 ### Effective Date